ingararntzen/timingdocs/docs/source/index.rst

 Consistent playback of timed data is a key use case for the timing object.
 This is achieved using *Dataset* and *Sequencer*.
 Dataset allows any type of time data to be represented as cues.
 Sequencers dynamically provides the set of active cues, always consistent with the timing object.
-Both dataset and sequencer implement the *observable map interface*.
+Both dataset and sequencer implement the :ref`cuecollection` interface.

-- :ref:`observablemap`
+- :ref:`cuecollection`
-- :ref:`observablemap-api`
+- :ref:`cuecollection-api`
 - :ref:`dataset`
 - :ref:`dataset-api`
 - :ref:`sequencer`